-The results from our econometric specifications are reported in Table 6.
-Note that we display robust standard errors in parentheses under the respective coefficients and standard errors clustered at the country level in brackets.
-We begin by examining the univariate relationships between the import under-import reporting index and our two variables of interest: tariff and VAT rates.
-The corresponding coefficients are displayed in columns (1) and (2).
-Regression (3) then considers tariff and VAT rates as simultaneous predictors of the under-reporting of imports.
+columns (1) and (2).
+Regression (3) then considers tariff and VAT rates simultaneously as predictors of the IUI.
 In column (4), we introduce our set of control variables, while columns (5) and (6) incorporate country- and year-fixed effects.
-To facilitate the comparison of results across regressions, we only employ observations in which information for all variables is available.
+To facilitate the comparison of results across regressions, we only employ observations in which data for all variables are available.
 Nevertheless, all results are robust when using all available observations for the respective specifications.

 The results concerning tariff and VAT rates provide strong support for the hypothesis that an increase in either rate is associated with a significant increase in the under-reporting of imports.
 These results emerge for all six specifications and are consistent with the discussed country-specific studies.
 It may also be useful to consider the derived magnitudes of the effects.
 In the most complete specification (column 6), the implied magnitudes for tariff and VAT rates are quite comparable.
 A one standard deviation increase in tariff rates (equivalent to approximately 4.6 points) would be associated with a 0.9 point rise in the import under-reporting index, on average.
+(Remember that the IUI is scaled to range from zero to 100.)
 When it comes to VAT rates, a one standard deviation increase (equivalent to 5.3 points) corresponds to a 1.1 point increase in the import under-reporting index.

-Finally, we can put these magnitudes in context with a simple back-of-the-envelope calculation.
-For example, what would a 2% change in the import under-reporting index really mean?
-Let's take the example of India.
-In 2015, the value of the import under-reporting index for India was 0.060, meaning India under-reported its imports by around US\$6.4 for US\$100 reported.
-In 2015, total reported imports of India was US\$390,745 million and the country's trade-weighted average tariff rate was 6.35 percent.
+Finally, we can put these magnitudes in context via a simple back-of-the-envelope calculation.
+For example, what would a 2 per cent change in the IUI for, say, India?
+In 2015, the IUI value for India was 0.060, meaning India is suggested to have underreported its imports by approximately US\$6.4 for every US\$100 reported.
+In 2015, the total reported imports of India were US\$390,745 million, and the country's tradeweighted average tariff rate was 6.35 per cent.
 Therefore, an estimated \$1.6 billion of Indian tariff revenue is suggested to be lost due to under-reporting of imports.
-Thus, a hypothetical 2 percent decrease in the value of the import under-reporting index of India would correspond to an
+Consequently, a hypothetical 2 per cent decrease in the IUI value would correspond to an increase of around US\$550 million tariff revenue for the Indian government in